Hagia Sophia: Museum (1935–2020)

 In 1935, the first Turkish President and founder of the Republic of Turkey, Mustafa Kemal Atatürk, transformed the building into a museum.
 During the Second World War, the minarets of the museum housed MG 08 machine guns.
 The carpet and the layer of mortar underneath were removed and marble floor decorations such as the omphalion appeared for the first time since the Fossatis' restoration, when the white plaster covering many of the mosaics had been removed.
-Due to neglect, the condition of the structure continued to deteriorate, prompting the World Monuments Fund (WMF) to include the Hagia Sophia in their 1996, and 1998 Watch Lists.
-During this time period, the building's copper roof had cracked, causing water to leak down over the fragile frescoes and mosaics.
+Due to neglect, the condition of the structure continued to deteriorate, prompting the World Monuments Fund (WMF) to include the Hagia Sophia in their 1996 and 1998 Watch Lists.
+The building's copper roof had cracked, causing water to leak down over the fragile frescoes and mosaics.
 Moisture entered from below as well.
 Rising ground water increased the level of humidity within the monument, creating an unstable environment for stone and paint.
 The WMF secured a series of grants from 1997 to 2002 for the restoration of the dome.
 The first stage of work involved the structural stabilization and repair of the cracked roof, which was undertaken with the participation of the Turkish Ministry of Culture and Tourism.
 The second phase, the preservation of the dome's interior, afforded the opportunity to employ and train young Turkish conservators in the care of mosaics.
 By 2006, the WMF project was complete, though many areas of Hagia Sophia continue to require significant stability improvement, restoration, and conservation.

 In 2014, Hagia Sophia was the second most visited museum in Turkey, attracting almost 3.3 million visitors annually.